ddchen05/Reinforcement-learning-python/README.md

 ### Instructions for running the code:
 1. frozen lake problems
   run the python file FrozenLake.py  to plot graphs and get the statistical data for frozen lake problems.
-Graphs will be shown in the figs folder

 2. forest management problems
   run the python file ForestManagement.py  to plot graphs and get the statistical data for forest management problems.
-Graphs will be shown in the figs folder.

 ### Code dependencies:
 Python3.7

 mdptoolbox-hiive ==4.0.3.1

 scikit-learn == 0.19.2

 matplotlib == 0.1.3

 numpy == 1.15.1

 pandas == 0.23.4

 gym == 0.10.5